Ariel-Yu/database-kubernetes/kubernetes/services.md

 ## NodePort

+- Map ports of the nodes to ports of the pods
+- Make internal pods accessible through the ports of the nodes
+- Ports
   - Target port: The port on the pod
   - Port: The port on the service
   - NodePort: The port on the node (30000 ~ 32767)

 Create a service of type NodePort for directing traffic to pods with label: `tier: frontend`.
 The pods can be in the same node or distributed in many nodes
 ```